CristeaTeodorAndrei/CubeSat/README.md

 Because the RFM allows communication over a relatively short distance with the GCM the flight parameters will be stored on the OBC's internal SD Card. <br>
 The OBSW will notify the approaching maximum range and detect the loss of GCM connection, and the data will be passed in .txt(???) format. <br>

+### Remote control

+Keep in mind that each script that will run will be sent as a command through the GCM.
 ## Acronyms

 - LEO - Low Earth Orbit